-- Learn diaphragmatic breathing to better supply oxygen to the brain.
+- Learn diaphragmatic breathing to supply oxygen to the brain.

 - If you've been inactive for a while, start off with simple activities around the house like vacuuming, mopping the floor or even polishing the furniture.

-- Exercise effects the brain.
-It increases heart rate which pumps more oxygen to the brain.
-It stimulates growth of new connections with the brain.
+- Exercise affects the brain.
+It increases your heart rate which pumps more oxygen to the brain.
+It stimulates the growth of new connections with the brain.